BalderHolst/uni-notes/Common Mode Rejection Ratio.md

 # Common Mode Rejection Ratio
 How good a differential amplifier is at rejecting noise when the impedance on its inputs is the same.

+Common mode = when the inputs are equal.

 $$CMRR \to \infty \Rightarrow A_{cm} \to 0$$

 $$